U.S. Route 395 in California: Current designation

+In 2022, construction began on a bypass of Olancha and Cartago, which was controversial as most residents preferred improving the previously existing route.
+Once finished, the northern portion, through Cartago, was proposed to become a county route while the southern portion, through Olancha, would become an extension of SR 190.
+Southbound traffic was shifted onto the bypass on October 7, 2024, while northbound traffic was shifted onto the bypass on November 19, 2024, sharing the southbound carriageway with southbound traffic.
+SR 190's new connection with the bypass southeast of Olancha opened to traffic on December 19, 2024.
+Northbound traffic was shifted onto the bypass' northern carriageway on June 11, 2025, completing the bypass in full.
+However, construction continued until October 23, 2025, when Caltrans held a ribbon-cutting ceremony marking the end of all construction on the project.

 Future

 Currently US 395 runs as a surface street through most of the cities and towns it serves.
 However, numerous proposals for bypasses of several of the towns along the route have been proposed, with varying degrees of progress since first proposal.
 Proposals with no current construction include longstanding proposals to bypass Bishop, and a freeway bypass of the current surface route through Adelanto, Victorville, and Hesperia.

-In 2022, construction began on a bypass of Olancha and Cartago, which has been controversial as most residents preferred improving the existing route.
-Once finished, the northern portion, through Cartago, is proposed to become a county route while the southern portion, through Olancha, would become an extension of SR 190.
-Southbound traffic was shifted onto the bypass on October 7, 2024, while northbound traffic was shifted onto the bypass on November 19, 2024.
-SR 190's new connection with the bypass southeast of Olancha opened to traffic on December 19, 2024.
-Construction on the bypass will be completed sometime in 2025.

 With the fast growth of the Victorville area, Caltrans and the county governments have noted a dramatic increase in congestion and accidents along the route.
 While short-term fixes are in progress to increase capacity, the governments note the numerous fixes already implemented along US 395 have failed to reduce congestion or increase safety and a freeway bypass is likely needed.
 The frustration over a lack of progress on a freeway bypass of the Victorville area has led to community protests and petitions to accelerate progress for a freeway alignment of US 395.